paulirwin/lillisp/README.md

 ## What is Lillisp?

-Lillisp (prounounced "lill-isp", like "lilly") is a prototype Lisp-based language that is written in C# (with some library functions written in Lillisp itself) and runs on [.NET](https://dotnet.microsoft.com/).
+Lillisp (prounounced "lill-isp", like "lillies") is a Lisp-based language that is written in C# (with some library functions written in Lillisp itself) and runs on [.NET](https://dotnet.microsoft.com/).

 Currently, Lillisp can call some .NET code, but anything defined in it is not yet easily callable *from* .NET code.
 Lillisp can be used as a REPL, or you can specify a file to interpret.
 Compilation is on the roadmap but not yet supported.